mydea/dev-cards/RULES.md

 ### Card Effects

 Card effects can be a combination of AND and OR of the following list.
-X can either be a fixed number, or can be determined by a dice roll.
+X can either be a fixed number, or can be determined by a coin flip.

 - Add X%
 - Add/remove X 🐛